-This first-of-its-kind local initiative focuses on getting children and youth successfully through their education years and on to high school completion.
+This first-of-its-kind local initiative focuses on getting children and youth successfully through their education years and high school completion.

 All in for Youth removes barriers to learning, helping students and families in five ways:

-2. Delivering nutrition support, mentoring and counselling, right in the school;
+- Delivering nutrition support, mentoring and counselling right in the school;

-4. Supporting families through counselling, community resources and adult education; and
+- Supporting families through counselling, community resources and adult education;

-5. Providing a positive school culture, with caring staff and high quality teaching.
+- and Providing a positive school culture with caring staff and high-quality teaching.

-• Successful Transition from Junior High to Senior High
+- Successful Transition from Junior High to Senior

 Building better futures means benefits for families and our community.
 Along with helping children succeed in school and helping their families get stronger, we will see many other benefits:

-• Improved social equity for children facing barriers, including children who are indigenous, immigrants and refugees;
+- Improved social equity for children facing barriers, including indigenous children, immigrants and refugees;

 Collaborating to Help Children Succeed